 Impact on Billing and Coding

-For professionals handling claim edits or reconciling remittance advice:
+For professionals handling claim edits or reconciling remittance advice, understanding the billing logic for sequestration is paramount:

 How to Adapt in 2025